nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 When a user inputs a list command into the Tracey, the `executeCommand()` method of `MainWindow` will be called and this will call the `execute()` method of `LogicManager`.
 This will trigger a parsing process by `AddressBookParser`,  which then instantiates an `ListCommand` object.

 Following this, the `LogicManager` will call the `execute()` method of the `ListCommand` object.
-In this method, a `CommandResult` object will be instantiated.
 In this method, the `updatedFilteredPersonList` method of the `Model` class will be called, making sure the list of students are displayed on the Window.
+A `CommandResult` object with user feedback is hence instantiated.

 ### Email Feature